Lasers and aviation safety: Airspace zones

 For non-visible lasers (infrared and ultraviolet), the irradiance at the aircraft must be eye-safe—below the Maximum Permissible Exposure level for that wavelength.
 For pulsed visible lasers, the irradiance at the aircraft must be both eye-safe and must be at or below any applicable FAA laser zone.

 In the UK, restrictions are in place in a zone that includes a circle 3 nmi in radius around an airport, plus extensions from each end of each runway.
 The runway zones are rectangles 20 nmi in total length and 1000 m wide, centered about each runway.

-Reporting

-In the U.S., operators of outdoor lasers are requested to file reports with the FAA at least 30 days in advance, detailing their location and laser power.
-It is permitted to use lasers whose output exceeds the limits of these zones, if other control measures are in place.
-For example, spotters could be used to watch for aircraft, and turn off the laser if a potential conflict is sighted.
-The FAA does not approve or disapprove requests, as it does not have the regulatory authority for this, but rather indicates whether it objects or does not object.
-If the laser use is for a show or display, approval from the Food and Drug Administration (FDA) Center for Devices and Radiological Health is required.
-A prerequisite for this approval is a letter of non-objection from the FAA.
-Laser activity in a given area is communicated to pilots before their flight via a NOTAM.

-UK laser operators report outdoor laser, searchlight or firework operations at least 28 days in advance.

 Regulatory and standards development

-A key group inside the U.S. working on laser and aviation safety is the Society of Automotive Engineers (SAE) G-10T, Laser Safety Hazards Subcommittee.
+A key group inside the US working on laser and aviation safety is the Society of Automotive Engineers (SAE) G-10T, Laser Safety Hazards Subcommittee.
 It consists of laser safety experts and researchers, pilots and other interested parties representing military, commercial and private aviation, and laser users.
 Their recommendations have formed the basis of the FAA laser and bright light regulations and forms, as well as standards adopted in other countries and by the ICAO.

 The ANSI Z136.6 standard is the "American National Standard for Safe Use of Lasers Outdoors."
 The Z136.6 committee has worked closely with SAE G-10T and others, to develop recommended safety procedures for outdoor laser use.